Frikanalen/frikanalen/packages/playout/README.md

 # Frikanalen TV playout

 (This version is in the course of being deprecated.
-Please look at ../playout-ng in the playout-ng branch.)
+Please look at [../playout-ng](../playout-ng)

 ## Trying it out